careerbuilder/DataScienceAPIDocumentation/JobParseAndNormalize.md

 The following parameters may be supplied in the query string (for HTTP GET) or form body (for HTTP POST):

-* **document** (Required) -- A .doc, .docx, .pdf, .rtf, .txt, .odt, .wps, and .pages documents given in a BASE64 encoded string.
+* **document** (Required) -- A .doc, .docx, .pdf, .rtf, .txt, .odt, .wps, and .pages document given in a BASE64 encoded string.
 Please note that the .pages format is not accepted by Textkernel; you will need to specify another parser.

 * **desired_enrichments** (Required) -- A comma-separated list, without spaces, of the desired normalization calls to perform on the results of the job parsing operation.

-    This list of possible values for **desired_enrichments** and the enrichments the correspond to are as follows:
+    This list of possible values for **desired_enrichments** and the enrichments they correspond to are as follows:

     |desired_enrichments | Enrichment(s) |
     | --- | --- |